Frequently Asked Questions

 Yes, you can use your debit card overseas as long as it is connected to a checking account.
 You cannot use it to access funds from a savings account.
 Also, for ATM withdrawals overseas the funds must be available in your checking account.

 To ensure there is no disruption in service while you’re out of the country, please call us at (845) 452-7323 before traveling to let us know about your plans.
-Or, you can log into your Online Banking and select Online Services, Travel Notification option to notify us of your travel plans.
+Or, you can log into your Digital Banking and select Card Management.
+Select your card and use the Travel Notices option to notify us of your travel plans.
 You will need to provide the following:

 - Your card number